 What is iced coffee?

-So, getting to the basics: Whatâs considered âiced coffeeâ?
+So, getting to the basics: Whatâs considered âiced coffeeâ?To keep it simple: Itâs coffee poured over ice.

 But the devil really is in the details, here.
 Iced coffee is often prepared (and best prepared) in a Japanese âflash brewâ manner â that is, brewed hot and immediately put in contact with ice, to cool it down.
 A few things happen during this process that make it more appealing than just dumping the coffee into a glass of ice, but what you need to know is that coffee is very sensitive to temperature and cooling it immediately â rather than waiting â will keep it on life support.
 You wonât lose all the flavors that heat naturally extracts better than cold water (itâs a particularly boring chemical process with caffeine â just take our word for it) and, in a practical sense, the beverage is served cold and smacks your taste buds faster this way.
 By the time you pick your cup from the cabinet, youâll see you barely need ice; thus, youâre not diluting your drink as much.